-- ✓ Love God, the world, each other and ourselves. - ✓ Cherish our pupils and act as their champions. - ✓ Provide safe yet challenging opportunities to learn, blossom and grow. - ✓ Surround ourselves with fun, laughter, positivity and happiness, creating a place where memories are made. - ✓ Trust each other to act with integrity and to forgive when we make mistakes. - ✓ Love Learning and Love Life. - ✓ Are creative in our thinking, outlook and approach - ✓ Communicate effectively - ✓ Have time and patience to develop minds - ✓ Discover individual sparks to let everyone's light shine. - ✓ Nurture a love of learning and a belief in oneself.
+- ✓ Cherish our pupils and act as their champions. - Provide safe, challenging opportunities to learn, blossom and grow. - ✓ Surround pupils with fun, laughter, positivity and happiness, creating a place where memories are made. - ✓ Trust each other to act with integrity and to forgive when we make mistakes.